Lily Simkin

-Lily Simkin (born 9 September 2003) is an English footballer who plays as a midfielder for Birmingham City of the FA WSL.
+Lily Simkin (born 9 September 2003) is an English footballer who plays as a defender for FA Women's National League North club Wolves.

 Club career

 Birmingham City

 Simkin began playing football at local club Wyrley Juniors, a sister club of Birmingham City.
 She first joined the Wildcats program at the age of five before joining the boys' team.
 At the age of ten she joined the Birmingham City RTC.

 On 17 November 2019, Simkin made her senior first-team debut at the age of 16 as 62nd-minute substitute for Freya Gregory in a 3–0 WSL defeat away to Brighton & Hove Albion.
 She started the next match, a 6–0 defeat to eventual league champions Chelsea.
 Simkin made a total of six appearances during the 2019–20 season before it was curtailed due to the coronavirus pandemic.